 Dairy markets are historically the most volatile of the agriculture markets.
 To survive and thrive in the industry, it’s all about balance.
 Dairy traders help the industry achieve that balance.

-In the perfect world, dairy markets are balanced when supply matches demand and there is no shortage or surplus of product.
+In the perfect world, dairy supply matches demand and there is no shortage or surplus of product.
 While no market can be perfectly balanced, traders help get as close to it as possible, allowing producers to avoid wasting product and processors to keep their plants running.

 One of the biggest keys to understanding dairy markets is understanding the many ways balance is achieved.

 Balancing the industry begins by having a broad network of buyers and sellers, both domestically and globally.
 That allows traders to match organizations who have more product than they need with those who don’t have enough.
 It’s merely a matter of striking a deal and setting up the logistics.